Climate model experiments of regional-scale tree die-off replaced by C3 grass (all monthly data fields): Part 1

 Abstract

 Climate change is triggering regional-scale alterations in vegetation including land cover change such as forest die-off.
 At sufficient magnitudes, land cover change from forest die-off in one region can change not only local climate but also vegetation including agriculture elsewhere via changes in larger-scale climate patterns, termed an “ecoclimate teleconnection”.
 Ecoclimate teleconnections can therefore have impacts on vegetative growth in distant regions, but the degrees to which the impact decays with distance or directionally diffuses relative to the initial perturbation are general properties that have not been evaluated.
 We used the Community Earth system model to study this, examining the implications of tree die-off in 14 major US forested regions.
 For each case, we evaluated the ecological impact across North America as a function of distance and direction from the location of regional tree die-off.
 We found that the effects on gross primary productivity generally decayed linearly with distance, with notable exceptions.
 Distance from the region of tree die-off alone explained up to ~30% of the variance in many regions.
 We also found that the gross primary productivity impact was not uniform across directions and that including an additional term to account for direction to regional land cover change from tree die-off was statistically significant for nearly all regions and explained up to ~40% of the variance in many regions, comparable in magnitude to the influence of El Nino on gross primary productivity in the Western US.
 Our results provide insights into the generality of distance decay and directional diffusion of ecoclimate teleconnections and suggest that it may be hard to identify expected impacts of tree die-off without case-specific simulations.
 Such patterns of distance decay, directional diffusion, and their exceptions are relevant for cross-regional policy that links forests and other agriculture (e.g. US Department of Agriculture).
+The data in this specific dataset (part 1) represents all variables from the simulations where trees were replaced by C3 grass at monthly averaged time resolution as well as the timeseries of the specific variables plotted in the accompanying Feng et al. publication in ERL.

 https://doi.org/10.5061/dryad.stqjq2c8j

 This dataset presents climate model output for 14 experiments and 1 control run simulated using the Community Earth System Model at monthly mean resolution.
-In each experiment tree cover is modified for an ecoregion of the US described by NEON domains (https://www.neonscience.org/field-sites/about-field-sites).
+In each experiment, tree cover is modified for an ecoregion of the US described by NEON domains (https://www.neonscience.org/field-sites/about-field-sites).
 See further description of the experiments and model information in the accompanying paper.

 Description of the data and file structure

 Data is presented in NetCDF files, which contain metadata information that describes variable names, units, and grid information.
-The data are global, and additionally have a time dimension.
+The data are global and additionally have a time dimension.

 Files are provided that contain time series of six individual variables presented in our manuscript for each of our 14 experiments and a control run.
-We additionally include the climatology (average year) of all saved variables (most of which are not presented in our manuscript) which are presented in two files for each experiment, one for variables from the land grid and one for variables from the atmosphere grid.
-The full list of variables can be seen in the metatdata of the netCDF files.
+We additionally include the climatology (average year) of all saved variables (most of which are not presented in our manuscript), which are presented in two files for each experiment, one for variables from the land grid and one for variables from the atmosphere grid.
+The full list of variables can be seen in the metadata of the netCDF files.

 Experiment files are named by the NEON domain number, as well as the plant functional type number of the plant type that replaced trees in a given domain.